mikeweebs/MATH725Project/README.md

 ### How To Use

-Download and extract the repository and run main.py in the terminal:
+Download and extract the repository and run main.py in the terminal from the directory that contains the repository:

 ```
 python main.py